PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 **Parameter Sensitivity:** Some parameter values in the AVM are scenario-dependent.
 In particular, the anticipation parameter plays a significant role in sparse densities, where agents can effectively anticipate new avoidance opportunities.
 However, in high-density situations, the limited space for avoidance reduces the usefulness of anticipation and can even lead to numerical issues in the simulation.

-## Challenges in implementing anticipation velocity model
+## Wall implementation in the Anticipation Velocity Model

 In the original publication of the AVM, walls are implemented as static agents, with interactions based on the nearest point on the wall to an agent.
 In high-density scenarios, this approach can lead to imbalances, where agents are pushed towards walls by others, but the walls are unable to exert sufficient repulsive influence to push them back.
 A common solution to this issue involves calibrating wall parameters to make the repulsion strong enough to counteract the influence of surrounding agents.

 However, in the JuPedSim implementation, wall interactions are designed differently.
 Walls are treated as gliding surfaces, meaning agents adjust their movement to avoid collisions while maintaining smooth trajectories along wall boundaries.
 The influence of walls on an agent's movement is determined by the agent's distance to the wall and their movement direction.

 {{< youtube iY_mQdB0fdE >}}

 Importantly, walls do not affect the speed of agents—only their direction.
 Agents glide along walls by subtly adjusting their trajectory while preserving their intended movement as much as possible.
 This influence transitions smoothly as agents move closer to or farther from the wall, ensuring realistic and continuous behavior near boundaries.